sipherr/depression/README.md

 # The Mans Guide to overcoming depression
+First of all, the first step is to accept you have a mental illness.
+I fought this harddd

 # Introduction
 Looking for resources on the internet, I was unable to find a good strategy to overcoming depression.
 Now that I know I have depression, it is making it easier to understand my behaviours of the past and identify a path forward.
 I want to document what may be a more straight forward solution to overcoming depression.

+Most of the self help ressources out there were vague and did not provide a clear path to recovery.
+Diet, routine and understand the source of your depression will move you forward in overcoming this monster.

 # Goals
 First and foremost is to overcome depression!